-Cholesterol is found in every cell in your body.
-There are two major types of cholesterol — LDL, low-density lipoprotein, and HDL, high-density lipoprotein.
+Cholesterol is a waxy, fat-like compound found in every cell in the body.
+There are two primary types of cholesterol:

 Cholesterol is measured with a lipid panel.
-It’s a blood test, conducted after a 12- to 14-hour fast, that measures both types of cholesterol as well as triglycerides, which are a type of fat found in your blood that can increase your risk of heart disease.
+This blood test—conducted after a 12- to 14-hour fast—measures both types of cholesterol as well as triglycerides, a type of fat found in your blood that can increase your risk of heart disease.

-The current recommendation is that everyone over the age of 20 should have their cholesterol checked at least every five years.
-Men over 45 and women over 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors.
+Everyone over the age of 20 should have their cholesterol checked at least every five years.
+Men older than 45 and women older than 50 may need to have their cholesterol checked every year or two, especially if they have a family history or other risk factors.

 Be prepared for an emergency.
 Learn to save a life by learning hands only CPR.